Last updated on September 23rd, 2024 at 07:53 am

 Cooperation is a key characteristic of collectivist societies.

-Collaboration and mutual support are prioritised to achieve collective success rather than individual accomplishments or competition.
+Collaboration and mutual support are prioritized to achieve collective success rather than individual accomplishments or competition.

 The entire society is tied to their pride and what makes it thick.
 This makes individuals give up or not have personal pursuits at all as they owe society their allegiance.